steno-aarhus/kimo/README.md

-# TODO: Write your project abbreviated title and full title here.

-KIMO
+# kimo: Unraveling the Relationship Between Kidney Function and Cardiovascular Risk

 This project aims to examine the association between eGFR, CVD and mortality in the general population, and examine whether this potential association is causal by employing the MR approach.

-# Installing and setting up the project
+## Installing and setting up the project

 If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file,